The Graduate Student Experience™

 Register four people from your institution and the Dean or Associate Dean of the Graduate School attends for free.
 To take advantage of this deal register 4 people and then email events@gardnerinstitute.org and we will send you a code to register the Dean or Associate Dean.

-The registration fee includes the opening reception, two breakfasts, two lunches, refreshment breaks, and conference materials.
+The registration fee includes dinner, two breakfasts, two lunches, refreshment breaks, and conference materials.

 Conference Location Information: